kalkayan/engineeringwith.kalkayan.io/content/series/developer-experience/dotfiles-are-easier-than-one-might-think/index.md

 date: 2022-02-11T01:52:15+05:30
 draft: true
 description: >
-    Dotfiles are all about boosting productivity by tailoring the machine's configurations to the developer's personalized needs.
-This article looks into the straightforward but powerful configurations one can have and master within a few minutes.
+    Using a terminal for your work is a much-needed next step in becoming a more productive software engineer.
+This article presents you effortless pieces of code which bear the power to elevate your productivity by many folds.
 tags: ["tooling", "bash", "zsh"]
 categories: "development-experience"
 ---

-Regardless of the surge in graphical interfaces in the market, however fancy they are, most development work still happens via a terminal.
-Be it a bash, zsh, or fish, developers had leaned upon these terminals long before any graphical interface existed.
-Terminals have proven to be productive, and using them can be extraordinarily compelling but sometimes tiresome at the same time.
+Regardless of the surge in graphical interfaces, however flowery they are, the shell is the goto for productivity, be it a bash, zsh, or fish; developers had leaned upon these terminals long before any graphical interface existed.
+Terminals have a proven history of productiveness, and using them can be extraordinarily compelling but sometimes tiresome at the same time.
+This article looks into the straightforward but powerful bash/zsh compositions one can master within a few minutes.

-Commands in the terminal can carry out incredibly complex procedures if executed dashingly.
-Consider such an example: we delete all the `.DS_Store` files in the current directory and sub-directories.
+A terminal can carry out incredibly complex procedures if executed dashingly.
+Consider such an example: we want to delete all the `.DS_Store` files in the current and sub-directories.

 We can use the `find` program to perform this by running the following command.

 ```bash
 find . -type f -name '*.DS_Store' -ls -delete
 ```

-The command is pretty self-explanatory, `-type f` specifies to list only files with names ending with `.DS_Store` and the `-ls -delete`  part is for deleting the files in the list.
+The command is pretty self-explanatory, `-type f` specifies to list only files with names ending with `.DS_Store`, and the `-ls -delete`  part is for deleting the files in the list.

-Without a doubt, this single command is highly convenient and much needed in regular day work, especially when we don't want these files messing up a git repository (All the allies of `git add .` say Aye!).
+Without a doubt, this single command is highly convenient and much needed in regular day work, especially when we don't want these files messing up a git repository (allies of `git add .` say Aye!).
 Not only this, it can work with any other type of file: say you need to clear all the log files whose name starts with python - Easy!
 Replace the`*.DS_Store` with `Python*.log` and so on.

 Shortly, You may realize it's not that fun writing the whole command repeatedly.
 This is where the magic of bash and dotfiles come into action.
-You can **alias** the above long command to a single word by running the following:
+You can ** ** the above long command to a single word by running the following:

 ```bash
 alias cleanup="find . -type f -name '*.DS_Store' -ls -delete"